 This step can let you invest less effort into researching relevant topics and respected media that can mention you or place your backlink.

 Track online mentions of any word or phrase related to your rival’s brand name, product name, product category, motto, or anything else.
 You can research all of these with the Brand Monitoring tool.
 The report can help you:

 Find mentions on the web, forums, Twitter, or Instagram.

 Estimate reach for each mention and determine the platform with the largest coverage.

-Highlight the mentioner’s reputation (Authority Score) and website traffic (Traffic: Low/Medium/High in the tool).
+Highlight the strength and popularity of the mentioner’s domain (Authority Score) and website traffic (Traffic: Low/Medium/High in the tool).